qutax/jpms-spring-example/README.md

 # JPMS and Spring Example
-This project is an example for the combination of the Java Platform Module System and the Spring Framework.
+This project is test for the combatibility of the Java Platform Module System and the Spring Framework using Spring Boot.

 ## Building and Running
 WiP - Currently without using the module system at runtime